TIPS & GUIDES

 ✦ A ceiling-mounted or island range hood attaches to the ceiling so it can be placed over an island stove set away from a wall.

-Range hoods can be vented, non-vented or convertible.
+Range hoods can be ducted, ductless, or convertible.
 Convertible range hoods can be used for either or both setups, meaning they’re flexible, adaptable and ultra-practical.